SSWConsulting/SSW.Rules.Content/rules/the-right-way-to-report-bugs-and-give-feedback-suggestions/rule.md

 It depends on the team, but often the Product Owner is busy.
 If you know the Tech Lead and your suggestion is obviously a good one and not too much work, then you should email the Tech Leader and Cc the Product Owner.

-The Product Owner can always respond if he doesn’t like the suggestion:
+The Product Owner can always respond if they don’t like the suggestion:
 - For a bug email: